AKira0169/fitness/README.md

 $ GET /fitness-class/:id: Get a fitness class by ID.
 $ PATCH /fitness-class/:id: Update a fitness class by ID.
 $ DELETE /fitness-class/:id: Delete a fitness class by ID.

+$ Booking (Authenticated Routes)

+$ POST /bookings: Create a booking.
+$ GET /bookings: Get all bookings.
+$ GET /bookings/:id: Get a booking by ID.
+$ PATCH /bookings/:id: Update a booking by ID.
+$ DELETE /bookings/:id: Delete a booking by ID.
 ```

 ## Support